Thomas S. Hawkins Partner

 Tom is a founding partner of the firm and practices in the areas of maritime law, insurance defence and commercial litigation advising clients on matters relating to marine insurance, arrest of vessels, towage, pollution, collision, terminals, cargo, employment, bodily injury and maritime commercial matters.

 Tom has conducted cases in the trial and appellate courts of the Federal Court, the British Columbia Supreme Court and the Supreme Court of Canada.
 He has been counsel in numerous maritime casualty investigations and oil pollution occurrences.
-He conducted the investigation of the 2006 sinking of the “Queen of the North” and represented the families and survivors of the 2015 “Leviathan II” whale watching boat sinking.
+He conducted the investigation of the 2006 sinking of the “Queen of the North” and represented the families and survivors of the 2015 “Leviathan II” Tofino whale watching boat tragedy.
 Tom’s clients appreciate his practical solutions focused approach to resolving operational and legal problems.
 Leading publications have referred to Tom, saying: The “very talented” Thomas Hawkins comes “highly recommended” by clients.

 Tom is the past West Coast Vice President of the Canadian Maritime Law Association and currently serves as Chair of the TSB Committee.
 He is past chair of the BC Maritime Law Section, past Member at Large of the National Maritime Law Section of the CBA and member of the Owners Committee of the Chamber of Shipping of B.C.
 He also served on the executive of the Marine Insurance Association of BC.
 Tom writes many articles for publication and is a frequent speaker in the area of maritime law, marine insurance and bodily injury.